Healthdirect Free Australian health advice you can count on.

 • being angry, violent, moody, or depressed

-• feeling sick or shaky when trying to quit.
+• feeling sick or shaky when trying to quit

-Some substances, such as alcohol and ice, can make people unpredictable and violent.
 If you are worried about your safety, or the safety of someone else, call the police on triple zero (000).

 Overcoming addiction is easier if you seek help.
 Talk to your doctor, or see below for a service that can help.
 You can search for a doctor in your region here.